nationalarchives/tdr-draft-metadata-validator/README.md

 3. **Consignment Status**:
     - The consignment status is updated to reflect the validation result.
 The statuses can be:
         - **Completed**: All validations passed successfully.
-        - **Completed with Issues**: Validation issues were found, but the process completed.
+        - **CompletedWithIssues**: Validation issues were found, but the process completed.

 ## Error Handling